 The Heritage Medical Associates Pediatrics Department's main goal is to develop a relationship with children, young adults and their families to assist in all pediatric needs from birth through young adulthood.
 We understand that you will have questions along the way.
 If you can not find an answer to your question in the list below, please contact our main offices to speak directly with one of our professional staff members or to schedule a consultation.

 Q: Do you accept emergency or weekend appointments?

 A: We are always available for our patients in the event of an emergency.
-We encourage that parents contact the office and inform us of the situation so we can best define a plan of care.
-We care for many emergent needs (such as asthma exacerbations, lacerations, etc...) in the office and a phone call can help us to prepare for an emergent visit.
+We encourage parents to contact the office and inform us of the situation so we can best define a plan of care.
+We care for many emergent needs (such as asthma exacerbations, lacerations, etc.) in the office, so a phone call can help us to prepare for an emergent visit.

 Q: What type of services do you offer?

 A: Our dedicated team of general pediatricians offers preventive and primary care covering a wide range of services, including but not limited to well-baby/well-child visits, sick visits, immunizations and vaccinations, sports physicals, special needs, acute care, diagnostic and treatment services, prenatal consultations and health screenings.

 A: We immunize our patients as recommended by the American Academy of Pediatrics.
 These guidelines are revised every year and represent the suggested practice of the thought leaders on Pediatric Infectious Diseases.
 We are committed to protecting children from preventable diseases.
 We feel that families who choose to not immunize their children would be better served by a different Pediatric practice.

 Q: What do I do when my child is sick?